daveaglick/daveaglick/README.md

-Somedave
+daveaglick
 ========

-The code for the [somedave.com](http://www.somedave.com) website.
+The code for the [daveaglick.com](http://www.daveaglick.com) website.